MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 > - Review progress and deliverables using the Features backlog, rollup, and delivery plans
 > - Engage with process improvement during sprint planning and retrospectives

-> [!NOTE]
-> If your team is committed to practicing Kamban or Scrum methods, see [About Boards and Kanban](boards/kanban-overview.md) or the [tutorials for implementing Scrum](/sprints/scrum-overview.md).

 ## Configure your teams

-Azure Boards provides teams the tools to plan and track work.
+Azure Boards provides each team a set of Agile tools to plan and track work.
 Each project defines a default team, which you can start using immediately.
 However, if you have a number of development or feature teams, we recommend that you define a team in Azure DevOps for each feature team.
+This way, each team can work autonomously while collaborating with each other.

 #### Best practice tips:

 - Configure teams along the value streams your organization wants to deliver
-- Define a team for each development group of 6 to 12 developers
+- Define a team for each development group of six to twelve developers
 - Configure development teams to support rollup to project management feature teams